 Find out which types of proposals could benefit from the panel’s expertise in the ‘triggers’ section below.

 How the panel can help

 The panel provides developers, consultants and council with targeted urban design feedback and recommendations on their proposals, helping identify opportunities for added value to be explored, and potential design issues early on.

-- provide applicants and their designers with advice as to how their proposal could be progressed to promote high quality design outcomes
+- provide applicants and their designers with advice as to how their proposal could be progressed to promote high quality design outcomes (prior to lodgement).

 - provide council with recommendations that will be considered in the review of resource consent applications and incorporated into planning reports.